Ptrskay3/PySprint/README.md

 |__License__| [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) |

-## Description & Features
+## Description
 PySprint provides an interface for Spectrally resolved interferometry in Python.
+PySprint implements all the evaluation methods described in the literature, however the API and the software itself might change over time.
+Documentation is sparse and not complete yet and the testing is in *very early stage*.
+We have a currently pointless Rust extension module, which might turn into something useful later.

 * ✓ Minimum-maximum method
 * ✓ Phase modulated cosine function fit method
 * ✓ Fourier method
 * ✓ Windowed Fourier transform method
 * ✓ Stationary phase point method

-This is a work-in-progress version of the package.

 ### Installation